A song from a stage musical or film musical written for the show but unused or dropped from the production.

 Songs that were present in workshops of Spring Awakening but cut by the time the show appeared off-Broadway include "All Numb" (replaced by "All That's Known"), "A Comet On Its Way" (replaced by "The Bitch of Living"), "The Clouds Will Drift Away" (replaced by "Those You've Known"), and "Great Sex" (not replaced, rather the scene it accompanied was paired with an existing song instead).

-The Madison Square Garden stage production and cast album of A Christmas Carol The Musical originally included the song "The Years are Passing By" sung by the gravedigger, but it was removed from later stagings and the 2004 film version, replaced with the "Christmas Day is Near" carol that is incorporated into "Jolly Good Time", which replaced "Jolly, Rich and Fat".
+The Madison Square Garden stage production and cast album of A Christmas Carol The Musical originally included the song "The Years are Passing By" sung by the gravedigger, but it was removed from later stagings and the 2004 film version, replaced with the "Christmas Day is Near" carol that is incorporated into "Jolly Good Time", which replaced "Jolly, Rich and Fat", whose Dark Reprise is still present during the graveyard sequence.
 "The Lights of Long Ago Part 2", originally heard during the Time Passes Montage including Fezziwig being turned down for a loan, Emily leaving Scrooge, and Marley's death, was also deleted, although the instrumental backing was retained.

 "The Blob," part of the 1962 party scene, was reduced to background music in the original production.
 Revivals brought Gussie's solo back in an extended form.